How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 FilmoraX

-FilmoraX is a software that simplifies advanced video editing for novices.
-It enables you to manage narration speed, fix camera shakes, change backgrounds, and create custom animations, split-screen videos, stop-motions, and add other effects.
+FilmoraX is a video editing tool that simplifies the entire process for novices.
+It enables you to adjust narration speed, fix camera shakes, and change backgrounds.
+You can also create custom animations, split-screen videos, stop-motions, and add other effects.

 Camtasia